 Conclusion:

-Future Scope :This can boom in research if open sourced many researchers and academicians can contribute and extract required informations to the knowledge with supervision n monitoring from experts also individuals can be awared with it & potentially this can help businesses(B2B)to target clients but ultimately if partnered with government it can reach its peak potential influencing policies of nations in our or our clients favoursI would like to add a scoring system to this how
+Future Scope :This can boom in research if open sourced many researchers and academicians can contribute and extract required informations to the knowledge with supervision n monitoring from experts also individuals can be awared with it & potentially this can help businesses(B2B)to target clients but ultimately if partnered with paid from government it can reach its peak potential influencing policies of nations in our or our clients favours who pay in US like country where government influencing is ethical.
+For attracting individuals we would first keep free then increase price as we add functionality to system n increasing demand but give free update to them who boughtit,to respect and encourage early investment.
+I would like to add a scoring system to this how

 REFERENCES